-What is the Average Personal Injury Settlement in Texas?
+What is a Personal Injury Settlement in Texas?

 Calculating Personal Injury Awards in Texas

 To understand how much you may be entitled to in a Texas personal injury lawsuit, it is important to understand what elements go into the damage calculations.
 There are multiple types of damages, some of which overlap.
 First, “compensatory” damages typically compensate you for some direct harm, such as reimbursing you for medical expenses.
-Some damages are “economic” in that they deal with money.
-This could also include paying you back for medical expenses, as well as paying lost wages.
+Some damages are “economic” in that they deal with the tangible costs that are associated with your injury.
+This could include paying you back for medical expenses as well as paying lost wages.
 Other damages are “noneconomic,” because they compensate you for issues that you cannot put a price tag on, such as your pain and suffering or the loss of a loved one.

 There are many specific damages in a personal injury case.
 The most common are damages for medical expenses, lost wages, and pain and suffering.
 Any medical expenses caused by the injury or accident can be reimbursed.
 If you missed work because of your injury, any of those lost wages in the past or going forward can be reimbursed.
 Lastly, you may be entitled to direct payments for your pain and discomfort.
 There are also other damages, such as damages for:

 - “Loss of consortium” if your spouse is injured;

 - Loss of counsel, companionship, or other damages if a loved one dies;